LaunchCodeEducation/web-fundamentals/studios/github/README.md

 Go to your Github profile in a web browser.
 Click on the + button to add a new repository (repo).

+TODO oops something is blocking the button in the screenshot
 ![Create a new repository in Github](CreateAGithubRepo.png)

 Fill in the name and description.
-Uncheck the "initialize with README" and Click Create.
+Uncheck the "initialize with README" and Click Create Repository.

-TODO circle the middle set of directions in red
 ![Connecting to a repository in Github](StartingARepo.png)

 Now go back to your terminal and follow the instructions shown on Github which should be very similar to this: